SimpleDataLabsInc/prophecy-docs/docs/metadata/configure-audit-logging.md

 ---

 Prophecy provides access to audit logs of activities performed by Prophecy users, allowing your enterprise to monitor detailed usage patterns.
+User can configure a S3 bucket to sync these events from Prophecy to their environment.

 ## Configure S3 bucket for logs